GraphQLByPoP/graphql-clients-for-wp/clients/graphiql-with-explorer/README.md

 Run `npm run build` to generate the files under `build/`, they are taken directly from there

-Then, check the name of the generated chunk, and add it on `function getJSFilename()` in class `GraphiQLWithExplorerClient`

 ---

 ## Original `README`